 Why Gravel?

 First things first, we need to consider the weight of the hot tub.
-Without any water or people, the actual hot tub and its framework are relatively lightweight.
-Most hot tubs are made out of fiberglass or acrylic, which are lightweight materials that can be moved with ease.
+Without any water or people, the actual hot tub and its framework are relatively lightweight, but still heavy at 500-900 lbs.
+Most hot tubs are made out of fiberglass or acrylic, which are lightweight materials that can be moved with relative ease.

 This makes people think that their hot tub doesn’t need too much of a strong base, as it’s not as heavy as you might imagine.
-But when you add heaps of water and several people into the equation, the hot tub gains hundreds of more pounds.
+But when you add many gallons of water and several people into the equation, the hot tub gains 3,000-8,000 pounds, depending on the size.

 With that much weight, you need to make sure you have a solid foundation for the hot tub to sit on.